 Training the next generation of neuroscientists

 Postdoctoral researchers are supported by the Office of Postdoctoral Affairs, which works in collaboration with the Washington University Postdoc Society.
 Learn more about becoming a postdoc at Washington University.

 Initiated in 2014, the Anatomy Postdoctoral Teaching program has established Washington University as one of the leaders in postdoctoral anatomy education training.
 Our postdoctoral teaching fellows are trained to become exceptional anatomy teachers and have the opportunity to contribute to the innovative content design and instruction of Medical Gross Anatomy under the mentorship of our collaborative teaching team.

 The Anatomy postdoctoral researchers have the opportunity to collaborate with the diverse community of researchers in our department, which includes the fields of Biological Anthropology, Evolutionary Biology and Neuroscience.
 To date, our Anatomy Postdoctoral Teaching trainees have had a 100% success rate in moving on to Anatomy faculty positions across the country.

-The Medical Scientist Training Program (MSTP) is the largest MD/PhD program in the country and many of its student members pursue degrees in neuroscience and training in our department.
+The Medical Scientist Training Program (MSTP) is the largest MD/PhD program in the country, training successful physician-scientists for careers in academic medicine, government and industry.
+Many of its student members pursue degrees in neuroscience and training in our department.